Ingeborg Rapoport: Life in retirement and Doctorate

 Ingeborg Rapoport continued to live in the former East Berlin as a retiree.
 In 2015, the Faculty of Medicine of Hamburg University corrected the injustice of Nazi Germany to deny Rapoport the defense of her doctoral thesis.
-First the dean of the faculty of medicine suggested a honorary doctorate, but Rapoport persisted in a full oral examination of her thesis written 77 years earlier including new research advances in the field.
+First the dean of the faculty of medicine suggested an honorary doctorate, but Rapoport persisted in a full oral examination of her thesis written 77 years earlier including new research advances in the field.
 The examination was given at her home on her thesis about diphtheria.
 After the exam Dean Koch-Gromus told the press: "She was absolutely brilliant.
 Her specific knowledge about the latest developments in medicine were unbelievable."
 Rapoport received a "magna cum laude" the second best possible result for a doctoral thesis.
 She said that she did it not for herself, but for the many people who were also discriminated by the Nazis on racial grounds or suffered even more from crimes of the regime.
 In June 2015 she became the oldest person to receive a Doctorate.